peakaw/geb.js/docs/api-reference/gebadmin.md

 ###  contracts

-• **contracts**: *ContractApis*
+• **contracts**: *MultiCollateralContractApis*

 *Inherited from [GebAdmin](gebadmin.md).[contracts](gebadmin.md#contracts)*

-Defined in packages/geb/lib/geb.d.ts:70
+Defined in packages/geb/lib/geb.d.ts:69

-Object containing all GEB core smart-contracts instances for direct level interactions.
-All of the following contracts object are one-to-one typed API to the underlying smart-contract.
-Read-only functions that do not change the blockchain state return a promise of the return data.
-State modifying function will return synchronously a pre-filled transaction request object:
+Object containing all GEB core smart contract instances for direct level interactions.
+All of the following contract objects are one-to-one API typed to the underlying smart contracts.
+Read-only functions that do not change blockchain state return a promise of the return data.
+State modifying function will synchronously return a pre-filled transaction request object:
 ```
 {
   to: "0x123abc.."
   data: "0xabab234ab..."
 }
 ```
-This object follow the [TransactionRequest model of ethers.js](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionRequest) (Also similar to the
+This object follow the [TransactionRequest model of ethers.js](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionRequest) (also similar to the
 [model used by web.js](https://web3js.readthedocs.io/en/v1.3.0/web3-eth.html#id84)).
 The object can be completed with properties such as ` from `, ` gasPrice `, ` gas ` (gas limit, web3.js ony) or ` gasLimit ` (gas limit, ethers.js only).
 The object can then be passed to the `sendTransaction` of